ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 }
 ```

-7. Now we will upload this by first selecting the correct board (Tools->Board->Arduino SAMD->Arduino Nano 33 IOT), selecting the correct COM port (Tools->Port) and then clicking the right facing arrow in the top-left to upload the sketch.
+7. Upload this sketch to your arduino by first selecting the correct board (Tools->Board->Arduino SAMD->Arduino Nano 33 IOT), selecting the correct COM port (Tools->Port) and then clicking the right facing arrow in the top-left to upload the sketch.

-8. Now that we have completed the peripheral side, we will need to create the controller side on for the laptop.
+8. After completing the peripheral side, we will need to create the controller side on for the laptop.
 Begin by installing `node.js` on your laptop.

-9. Create a directory, navigate to it, and run
+9. Create a directory for this node project, navigate to it, and initialize it by running

 ```sh
 npm init -y
 ```

-10. Next install the noble module using
+10. The library we will use for BLE is called Noble.
+Install the noble module using

 ```sh
 npm install @abandonware/noble
 ```

-11. Now we will begin writing our node.js code.
-Create a file called `central.js` in the project directory.
+11. Create a file called `central.js` in the project directory.
+Our laptop will act as the central controller.
 We will begin by requiring the noble module, and defining some constants to be used later:

 ```js
 const noble = require('@abandonware/noble');